orses/html-css/landing_page_elearning/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout depending on their device's screen size
-- Two layouts: one columnn for mobile device and three columns for desktop
+- See hover states for interactive elements
+- Work with different dimensions for the header and footer.
+- Work with overlapping images and according to device and density.

 ### Screenshot